The best Mechanical Metronomes

 Mechanical metronomes have been one of the most misjudged musical accessories we know.
-It is right that they don’t have a lot of features like digital metronomes but a person who is looking for a mechanical metronome probably don’t need a fancy digital one, with too many features.
+It is right that they don’t have a lot of features like digital metronomes but a person who is looking for a mechanical metronome probably don’t need a fancy, digital one, with way too many features.

 Why do you want to have a mechanical metronome?

-In our modern day, the most musician uses digital metronomes.
+In our modern day, many musicians use digital metronomes.
+Often, because they are very portable and lightweight.
 As said before mechanical metronomes are for the kind of person who can enjoy the “old-school” click sound and have a regular practice room, so you don’t need to change their setup that often.
 Guitarists and other musicians, who practice at many different locations will probably have more benefit from a digital metronome.

 It is probably best for Pianist who can have it at one place and want a metronome which fits the piano (Mostly acoustic piano).
 And that’s also the main reason why you want something like a mechanical metronome; For the style and sound of it.